Twitter COO Anthony Noto is leaving to become CEO at SoFi

-Twitter’s chief operating officer (COO), Anthony Noto, is leaving the company after serving nearly four years in two roles.
+Twitter’s chief operating officer (COO), Anthony Noto, is leaving the company after serving nearly four years and in two roles.

 Former Goldman Sachs executive and NFL CFO Anthony Noto played a key role in helping Twitter become a public company before eventually joining as CFO in 2014.
 When Adam Bain stepped down as COO in November 2016, Noto stepped in temporarily.
 He served in the two roles for around a year, before Twitter finally hired a new CFO and Noto switched over to the COO role on a permanent basis.